Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 is an open embedding.
 Thus to prove that it is an equivalence we can use the point-wise criterion.
-Consider a map $ \, f: E \to X \, $ corresponding to a geometric point of $\Mapo{E}{X}$.
+Consider a map $ \, f: E_K \to X \, $ corresponding to a closed point $\Spec K\to\Mapo{E}{X}$.
 We need to show that $f$ factors as

-for some $g: \mathrm{Aff}(E) \to X$.
-Let $U \subset X$ be an affine open subset such that $S=E \times_U X$ is non-empty.
-Note $S \subset E$ is an affine open subset.
+for some $g: \mathrm{Aff}(E)_K \to X$.
+Let $U \subset X$ be an affine open subset such that $S=E_K \times_U X$ is non-empty.
+Note $S \subset E_K$ is an affine open subset.
 Now fix a locally closed embedding $U \subset \mathbb{P}^n$, and let $\overline{U}$ be the closure of $U$.
-As $\mathbb{P}^n$ is proper there is a unique map $h: E \to \mathbb{P}^n$ which makes the following diagram commute
+As $\mathbb{P}^n$ is proper there is a unique map $h: E_K \to \mathbb{P}^n$ which makes the following diagram commute

-In fact more is true, namely $S$ is the truncation of the fiber product: $ \, S \cong t_0(U \times_{\bP^n} E) $.
+In fact more is true, namely $S$ is the truncation of the fiber product: $ \, S \cong t_0(U \times_{\bP^n} E_K) $.
 By Lemma \ref{extension}, the map $h$ is parametrized by a closed point in $\Mapo{E}{\bP^n}$.
-Thus, by Lemma \ref{Pn}, $f$ factors through the affinization of $E$.
+Thus, by Lemma \ref{Pn}, $h$ factors through the affinization of $E_K$.
 We can complete diagram (\ref{diacom}) to the following commutative diagram

 The commutativity of the external triangle with edge $h'$ follows from the fact that the image of $h$ must be contained in the closure of the image of $f$.
 In order to conclude we need to show that $h'$ factors through $U$